 Naoshima’s most unique and coveted accommodation option is Benesse House.

-Overlooking the Seto Inland Sea, Benesse House (which was designed by renowned architect Tadao Ando) doubles as both a museum and boutique art hotel.
+Overlooking the Seto Inland Sea, Benesse House (which was designed by Ando) doubles as both a museum and boutique art hotel.

-Benesse House guests have special early-morning and late-night access to the museum, and the hotel also has a spa, two restaurants (Japanese and French), and a very convenient shuttle to Naoshima’s art sites.
+Benesse House guests have special early-morning and late-night access to the museum, and the hotel also has a spa, two restaurants (Issen, serving Japanese cuisine, and Terrace, offering French), and a very convenient shuttle to Naoshima’s art sites.

-Apart from Benesse House, Naoshima is home primarily to budget-oriented accommodations, such as traditional minshuku (Japanese guesthouses), as well as yurts.
+In 2022, the island’s first luxury ryokan (traditional inn) opened its doors, and apart from these accommodations, Naoshima is home primarily to humble stay options, such as traditional minshuku (Japanese guesthouses), as well as yurts.

 Below are some of Naoshima’s many highlights.